Jacobdye99/Pokedex-team-builder/README.md

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MVP and PostMVP.
-Carefully decide what is placed into your MVP, as the client will expect this functionality to be implemented upon project completion.

 #### MVP

-- Create a functional pokedex that when you click on a pokemon's image it pulls up info on the pokedex
+- Create a functional pokedex
+- Display Pokemon info when clicked on
 - A team that you can add and remove pokemon to
-- Displays team weaknesses and advantages

 #### PostMVP

 - Implement a cool css library
 - Maybe a recommendation for a pokemon to add to the team
+- Displays team weaknesses and advantages

 ## Project Schedule